caesarchad/morgan/metricbot/README.md

 * https://metrics.morgan.com:3000/d/testnet/testnet-monitor

-The dashboard for each channel is defined from the `metrics/testnet-monitor.json` source file in the git branch associated with that channel, and deployed by automation running `ci/publish-metrics-dashboard.sh`.
+The dashboard for each channel is defined from the `metrics/testnet-monitor.json` genesis file in the git branch associated with that channel, and deployed by automation running `ci/publish-metrics-dashboard.sh`.

 A deploy can be triggered at any time via the `New Build` button of